• ARCHITECTURE

 Design Issues

 Here's a service counter at an Amtrak station I was at recently.
-A tiny accessible counter is on the left, but the agent can't see it or reach it, so there’s no place for an actual transaction between a wheelchair riding customer and the agent!
+A tiny accessible counter is on the left, but the agent can't see it or reach it, so there’s no place for an actual transaction between a wheelchair riding customer and the agent! | Here's what it looked like to use from my point of view.
+Pretty useless. |

 Maybe the designer thought just having a check-writing spot was good enough, but that’s not the code’s intent.
 This was clearly a design problem for the architect to solve.